youssef-magdy1994/landing-page-project/README.md

 Udacity front-end nanodegree - Landing Page Project

-creating navigation bar and make the make the sections and the nav bar interactive using HTML CSS Vanilla Javascript.
+creating navigation bar and make the sections and the nav bar interactive. using HTML CSS Vanilla Javascript.